Jean-Baptiste Riché: Presidency

 After Christophe's downfall in 1820, Riché supported the new government and was therefore able to retain his post during the subsequent administration of Jean-Pierre Boyer, and those that followed.
 This continued until Jean-Louis Pierrot became President of Haïti in 1845.
 Pierrot attempted to reform the Haitian government, causing the Boyerist hierarchy of Haiti to sponsor a rebellion in the provinces of Port-au-Prince and Artibonite in 1846.

 The rebel army under mulatto control proclaimed Riché president of Haiti on March 1, 1846.
 After much of the Haitian army sided with the rebels, President Pierrot relinquished his office on March 24, 1846.
 After gaining the presidency of Haiti, one of Riché's first acts was to restore the Constitution of 1816.

 As president, Riché was considered a failure by his Boyerist backers.
-Originally intended to be a figurehead, Riché quickly began to take an active role.
+Originally intended to be a figurehead, being one-eyed, illiterate, and approaching 70 years old, Riché quickly began to take an active role.
 He soon proposed reforms similar to those espoused by former President Pierrot.

+Riché also vigorously persecuted members of the vodou sect, in support of the dominant Roman Catholic religion.

-Probably as a result of these proposals he died on February 27, 1847, possibly from being poisoned, although this has never been established.
+He died on February 27, 1847, possibly from being poisoned, although this has never been established, and one report was that he died by voluntarily taking an aphrodisiac, Cantharides.

 Riché's presidency, considered ineffective by historians, opened the way for considerable changes in the political landscape of Haiti during the succeeding administrations.
 As a result, his presidency can be considered a turning point in the history of Haitian politics.

 After Riché's death in 1847, he was replaced by Faustin-Élie Soulouque, who was anticipated to be similar to Riché.
 Soulouque later appointed himself Emperor Faustin I.